duke-shiny-ed/HypothesisTestingApp/README.md

 - Identify appropriate null ($H_0$) and alternative ($H_A$) hypotheses for a problem scenario, and effectively interpret test conclusions in terms of the hypotheses/practical scenario.

 - Properly calculate and interpret test statistic, p-value, and alpha ($\alpha$) level, and understand how to use them to make a conclusion.
-Understand how sample size can affect test statistic and p-value.

 - Correctly define and interpret Type I and Type II errors, and calculate their probabilities, given various parameters such as alpha ($\alpha$), sample size, and testing power.
 Understand the conditions/assumptions under which each type of error may occur.